StephenSook/Soar/README.md

 # SOAR - Your Personal Wellness Companion

+> "What if your phone

+Uploading Screen Recording 2025-11-21 at 12.16.12 PM.mov…

-> "What if your phone could sense you're overwhelmed… before you even feel it?"
+ could sense you're overwhelmed… before you even feel it?"

 SOAR is a comprehensive cross-platform mobile app focused on emotional wellness and productivity.
 Built with Flutter and powered by Firebase, SOAR combines daily mood tracking, AI-driven personalized recommendations, voice podcasts, peer support communities, and intelligent app blocking to help users maintain mental wellness.